 It will take some instruction and maybe some repeated exposures, but the process is more understandable and do-able than it first sounds.
 But if this all stills scares you, you can partner with a developer in the InteractBooks developers community.

 The major children’s book publishers are watching.
 Until now they’ve been the true pros in providing quality reading content for the young and distributing it through the time-honored channels of retail stores, classrooms, and libraries, school, and public.

 Now they see feisty start-ups and aggressive alliances making end-runs around the New York centered literary establishment.

-They’re watching their old market friends, brick and mortar bookstores around the country close and Wal-Mart sell Amazon Kindles (a big tip-off that e-readers have gone mainstream and will be with us for a while) and Toys R Us just starting to sell iPads (a sign that young families with children have accepted the revolutionary technology in kids’ playrooms.)
+They’re watching their old market friends, brick and mortar bookstores around the country close and Wal-Mart sells Amazon Kindles (a big tip-off that e-readers have gone mainstream and will be with us for a while), and Toys R Us just starting to sell iPads (a sign that young families with children have accepted the revolutionary technology in kids’ playrooms.)